rays1024/Capstone-Project/README.md

   Squamous cell carcinomas start in squamous cells, which are flat cells that line the inside of the airways in the lungs.
 They are often linked to a history of    smoking and tend to be found in the central part of the lungs, near a main airway (bronchus).

 ### Histopathology
 Histopathology refers to the microscopic examination of tissue in order to study the manifestations of disease.
 Specifically, in clinical medicine, histopathology refers to the examination of a biopsy or surgical specimen by a pathologist, after the specimen has been processed and histological sections have been placed onto glass slides.
-In contrast, cytopathology examines free cells or tissue micro-fragments (as "cell blocks").
+The [histopathological image dataset](https://www.kaggle.com/andrewmvd/lung-and-colon-cancer-histopathological-images) we will use is created by [Andrew A. Borkowski et al](https://arxiv.org/abs/1912.12142v1) (2019).

+### Convolutional Neural Networks
+In recent years, neural networks have become one of the best-performing artificial-intelligence systems in many fields. neural networks combine many nonlinear functions to model the complicated relationship between input features and output labels.
+They are applied in areas such as computer vision, speech recognition, natural language processing, character recognition, signature verification, and many others.
+With the utilization of large data sets and high computing power, neural networks can adapt to varying conditions and have demonstrated high accuracy in various tasks.
+The convolutional neural networks (CNNs) are primarily used in image processing and recognition.
+The convolutional layer, the pooling layer, and the fully connected layer are three basic building blocks of CNNs.